Foyoman/md-notes/ovatu/scribble.md

 - Issues logging into Next mobile app on iPad when the password isn't known
 - No way to reset password if it's not known or request a login code
 - Copy 'Request password reset' functionality from web app
-- Request password reset link is on [auth/login/password], it leads to [auth/reset/email]
+- 'Request password reset' link is on [auth/login/password], it leads to [auth/reset/email]
-- [auth/reset/email]
+- [auth/reset/email] has email input and 'Request code' button
+- files:
+	- `pages/auth/index/login/index/password.vue`
+	- `pages/auth/index/reset/index/email.vue`